TheBerbat/informatica-avanzada-exercises/README.md

  21. Implementation of a counter and factorial.
  22. Implementation of a counter and factorial with custom increment.
  23. Implements the GUI of dictionary.
+ 23. Implements a Database Client with preinserted queries.